 How should I look after my dentures?

 It is important to keep your dentures clean at all times.
 You should remove your dentures at night to give your gums “a rest” and the chance to be exposed to your natural saliva, which will keep them healthy.
 It is highly recommended that you brush your dentures and soak them in a glass of cold water whilst you aren’t wearing them.
 You can add special cleaning tablets to the water when you soak your dentures.
 Always brush your dentures before putting them back into your mouth.
-If your dentures begin to collect debris or stains that you cannot remove by normal brushing, your dentist or hygienist will be able to professionally clean your dentures for you.
+If your dentures begin to collect debris or stains that you cannot remove by normal brushing, your dentist or hygienist will be able to professionally clean your full dentures or partial dentures for you.

 Loose fitting dentures

 It is important to visit your dentist regularly to ensure that your dentures are in good condition and continue to fit your gums, as the shape of your gums and underlying bone can change with time.
 Loose fitting dentures can cause irritation and inflammation of your gums and problems with eating and speech.